International cooperation tool kit

 The international dimension of research is a daily fact of life at CNRS.
 International collaboration between researchers is initially a matter of personal affinity and research interests, based on relationships or contracts developed at international conferences, summer schools and seminars.

 These collaborative activities between researchers or laboratories are carried out within informal networks.

 In some cases, however, it is best to consolidate and formalize relationships with foreign partners.

 In order to optimize and structure these exchanges, CNRS's International scientific strategy aims to allow CNRS Research units to work with leading laboratories around the world.

 This document presents the cooperative tools enabling them to do so.
-It is designed to help CNRS researchers and their foreign partners find the best-suited means to achieve the type of collaboration they wish to develop: whether it is initiating a research project through exchanges, consolidating it through an international program for scientific cooperation, coordinating it through a network, or structuring it through an associated laboratory or an international joint unit.
+It is designed to help CNRS researchers and their foreign partners find the best-suited means to achieve the type of collaboration they wish to develop and consolidate it through an international program for scientific cooperation or a joint research project, coordinate it through a network, or structure it through an associated laboratory or an international joint unit.
 The tools presented here are intended as a basis for discussion on how to implement collaboration between partners.

 International Program for Scientific Cooperation (PICS): Cooperation Project